evolutionaryscale/esm-partner/README.md

 ## Contact

 If you have any questions or suggestions, please open an issue on the GitHub repository.
 You can also reach me by [email](mailto:cram%40evolutionaryscale.ai).

-⸻

-By using this repository as your reference, you can integrate and deploy EvolutionaryScale’s ESM models efficiently within your AWS environment while maintaining consistency with our core product design.